Muslims targeted by violence in wake of IS-claimed attacks

 Across Britain, Muslims say they are being targeted by a wave of animosity and violence simply because of the way they dress and worship, and because they share a religion hijacked by bloodthirsty extremists like the Islamic State group, which was quick to claim responsibility for recent attacks in Britain and elsewhere.
 In Monday’s attack, a man plowed a van into a crowd of worshippers, injuring at least nine people — a tactic used in the recent attacks on Westminster and London bridges.

-London’s Police Commander Cressida Dick said Monday’s assault outside two mosques during the holy month of Ramadan was clearly “an attack on Muslims.”
+London’s Police Commissioner, Cressida Dick, said Monday’s assault outside two mosques during the holy month of Ramadan was clearly “an attack on Muslims.”

 Most Read Stories

-Note: This story has been corrected to show that Cressida Dick is the Metropolitan Police Commissioner, not commander.